ThomasTJdev/nim_nordnet_api/README.md

 3. Home Assistant "plugin" to serve data to your dashboard with automatic adding of sensors

 ## What not to do
-You should absolutely not set the scraping interval to low (!!).
-This is **not** an API provided by Nordnet, so please use.
+You should absolutely not set the scraping interval too low (!!).
+This is **not** an API provided by Nordnet, so please use it with care for Nordnets servers.

 ## What's next?
 Nothing.
 Nordnet properly changes their div-structure on monday, and then the scraping is failing.

+_Currently been working for a month..._

 # How to use it